-In March we organised Park Lane Academy's Careers Convention with 30 employers, training providers, colleges and universities attending to inspire and engage the students.
+We organised Park Lane Academy's Careers Convention with 30 employers, training providers, colleges and universities attending to inspire and engage the students.

-In January and February we delivered workshops at Park Lane Academy in Halifax preparing year 10 and 11 students for mock interviews.
+We delivered workshops at Park Lane Academy in Halifax preparing year 10 and 11 students for mock interviews.
 These concentrated on communication skills and identifying your own skills and qualities.
 These workshops were followed up the following week by a mock interview supported by local employers and providers.

-In February we worked at Park Lane Academy with students who were interested in finding out more about apprenticeships.
+We worked at Park Lane Academy with students who were interested in finding out more about apprenticeships.
 We were supported by current apprentices from Together Housing and Calderdale College as well as the National Apprenticeship Service's ASK project.

-In January we held a very successful Careers Convention at Beckfoot School with over 30 employers and providers.
+We held a very successful Careers Convention at Beckfoot School with over 30 employers and providers.
 Years 8, 9, 11, 12 and 13 all attended to find out about different routes and options for when they leave school.

-In December we delivered an Aim Higher Afternoon with a group of year 10 and 11 students from Beckfoot School.
+We delivered an Aim Higher Afternoon with a group of year 10 and 11 students from Beckfoot School.
 The students found out about University Life from students from Leeds Beckett University.

-In October we worked at Park Lane Academy delivering a Careers Drop down day.
+We worked at Park Lane Academy delivering a Careers Drop down day.
 In the morning Year 11 students found out about post-16 options and routes.
 In the afternoon Years 10 and 11 had the opportunity to meet a range of post-16 and 18 providers: sixth forms, colleges and apprenticeship providers.
 This was to l help inform their post-16 option choices.

-lIn October we held a parent coffee morning at Park Lane Academy in Halifax.
+We have held a parent coffee morning at Park Lane Academy in Halifax.
 This was so parents of year 10 and 11 students could learn about post-16 routes and options and financial support available.
 This was supported by colleagues from the DWP and local post-16 institutions.